babelsociety/website/content/plan/index.md

 # Conclusion

 The plan described so far is only one of the possible variations to achieve the result set by Babel Society.
-We should not consider each stage as being strictly sequential, but rather we remain flexible in its implementation, the most important aspect is to always keep in mind the [key concepts](@/manifest/index.md#key-concepts).
+Stages are not strictly sequential, but rather we remain flexible in both its implementation and nature.
+The most important aspect is to always keep in mind our [core values](@/manifesto/index.md#core-values).

-As Winston Churchill said:
+Many aspects of Babel Society are closely related to the type of society we are immersed in today and may change in the future, however we believe that core values transcend time and will always remain a good guide for future generations.

-> Plans are of little importance, but planning is essential.
+Core values shouldn't only guide the final result we want to achieve, but more importantly the means we use to achieve it.
+As [Errico Malatesta](https://en.wikipedia.org/wiki/Errico_Malatesta) put it:

-Many aspects of Project Terra are closely related to the type of society we are immersed in today and may change in the future, however we believe that the key concepts transcend time and will always remain a good guide for future generations.
+> it is not enough to desire something; if one really wants it, adequate means must be used to secure it. [...] if we ignore the choice of means we would achieve other ends, possibly diametrically opposed to those we aspire to, and this would be the obvious and inevitable consequence of our choice of means.
+Whoever sets out on the highroad and takes a wrong turn does not go where he intends to go but where the road leads him.